Minnesota Criminal Law — Defending Prostitution Charges

 Solicitation of Prostitution in a Public Place

 Minnesota Statutes Section 609.324, subd.
 2. The “public place” element makes it a Gross Misdemeanor.
-We have seen prosecutors claiming private apartments and hotel rooms are “public.”
+Prosecutors sometimes claim private apartments and hotel rooms are “public.”
 And this is the most common of these charges.
-Your prostitution attorney will ask the jury to tell the state that a hotel room is not a public place.
+But your prostitution attorney will ask the jury to tell the state that a hotel room is not a public place.

 Engaging in or Agreeing to Engage in Prostitution (18 or older)